 Fresh oysters are delivered daily from Washington, Canada, New England, and any other place they can find good bivalves.
 An order of either a half or full dozen assorted oysters is almost a must.
 You won’t be disappointed.

 Kanoyama’s baby octopus is served on a hot plate, fresh off the fire.
 It’s incredibly tender and packs a little punch thanks to the spicy miso sauce it’s cooked in.

 A must order at any fine fish establishment, this cod can’t compete with the city’s best (Nobu), but at half the price, you can’t really complain.
 The fish is broiled in a miso glaze, giving it a nice caramelized finish.

 These cones of spicy tuna chunks and avocado are heavenly.
 You need this badly.

 Well executed pork dumplings that should be the one and only meat dish you order.

 Although getting through this menu looks like a daunting task, it’s really not.
 Entrée wise, just stick with the fresh sushi and sashimi.
-Don't stress out over which fish to order, let the chef handle that for you.
-Treat yourself to the Chef Select Omakase, you won't be disappointed.
-The Sashimi Omakase features their nine best kinds of fish, while the Sushi Omakase features their eight best cuts of sushi, plus a giant blue fin tuna roll.
-The recent highlight has been their massive, tender Sea Eel which tastes a lot better than it looks.
-Other favorites include Kinmedai (golden eye snapper from Japan), Sumilka (golden cuttlefish from Japan), Akashidai (red snapper from Japan) and Buri (Japanese yellowtail).
+Don’t stress out over which fish to order, let the chef handle that for you.
+The Sashimi Omakase features their nine best kinds of fish, while the Sushi Omakase features their eight best cuts of sushi, plus a giant bluefin tuna roll.
+The recent highlight has been their massive, tender sea eel, which tastes a lot better than it looks.
+Other favorites include Kinmedai (golden eye snapper from Japan), Sumilka (golden cuttlefish from Japan), Akashidai (red snapper from Japan), and Buri (Japanese yellowtail).